ailiis/conclusions/README.md

       Should I code the information wrapped into the artifact and just make it visible this is an artiofact?
       Also (unrelated) I DO KNOW, that having an artifact in the articale does not make it impossible to deliver informative conclusions next to the artifact description / give examples that are informative an have conclusion character.
 So how important is it to code informations behind the artifact?
 But I do think it is important, bc if there are informations that are like non obvious then there must be a conclusion in the article an i even know where it is - in the artifact.
 And at that point I can assume that the authors could've written an informative conclusion in the conclusion but chose not to...
+         Also this code is in fact similar to the design code.
+But only in some cases.
+A i,portant difference is, that design is supposed to be in the _Study description_ while artifacts that could be designs are often found in between conclusions and future work.

       &#x2753; &#x2753; &#x2753; &#x2753; &#x2753;